 Srinagar – Kargil – Leh – Khardung La – Nubra Valley – Khardung La – Leh – Pangong Tso – Leh – Kargil – Srinagar

 Even if you are 100 percent sure, don’t try to do the Leh Ladakh Bike trip solo.
 Forget those DIY quotes for Leh Ladakh.
 There are lots of things which have to be taken care of, and if you doing it for the first time make sure you do it in a group or book it from trip organizers.

 Yes, a 12 Days and 11 Nights Bike trip are expensive for a normal Indian family but it’s worth it.
 Even if you do it on your own you will end up spending more than you thought or what the tour organizers are charging.
 It will cost an average of ₹20,000 to ₹30,000 depending upon the type of bike you choose and additional services.

 Leh Ladakh is famous for High-Passes, beautiful landscapes, Monasteries, and the Himalayas.
 In visiting the capital, excursions to Tsemo Fort and Gompa must not be missed – a pleasant walk from where you can enjoy a wonderful view of the Stok Kangri chain (6,150 meters) – and to the Leh Palace, built-in 1600 and which served as the official residence of the Ladaki kings until 1846 and today one of the most photographed symbols.
 Another interesting walk is the Shanti Stupa, built in 1991 by Japanese Buddhist monks to promote world peace and to commemorate the 2500 years of Buddhism.

-As for the other monasteries, the Soma Gompa (located in the center) and the Sankar Gompa, about 2 kilometers away, are worth a thorough visit which should, however, be approached with some basic knowledge.
+As for the other monasteries, the Soma Gompa (located in the centre) and the Sankar Gompa, about 2 kilometres away, are worth a thorough visit which should, however, be approached with some basic knowledge.
 It is advised to prepare in the previous months by learning to recognize the basic elements of Buddhist symbolism.
 Each Gompa will reveal itself to you in a completely different light!